n8n-guide

 OAuth2:

-This method only works with GitHub and GitHub trigger nodes, and is not used by the GitHub document loader .
+This method is available only on GitHub and GitHub trigger nodes, and is not used in GitHub document loaders .

 Related Resources

-For more information about the service, see the API documentation on GitHub .
+For more information about the service, please refer to the API documentation on GitHub .

 Using API Access Tokens

-You will need a GitHub account to configure these credentials .
+You need a GitHub account to configure these credentials .

 There are two steps to setting up these credentials: